SteMak/aptos_coin_storage/README.md

   `"Error": "API error: API error Error(ResourceNotFound): Resource not found by Address(ADDRESS), Struct tag(TAG) and Ledger version(VERSION)"`

-- `Error<MAX_GAS_UNITS_BELOW_MIN_TRANSACTION_GAS_UNITS>` - it may appear in case if amount of APT presented on the account is enough for the transaction but is lower then minimum Gas units attached to transaction: use a faucet to get more `APT Coin`
+- `Error<MAX_GAS_UNITS_BELOW_MIN_TRANSACTION_GAS_UNITS>` - it may appear in case if the amount of APT presented on the account is enough for the transaction but is lower than minimum Gas units attached to the transaction: use a faucet to get more `APT Coin`

   `"Error": "Simulation failed with status: Transaction Executed and Committed with Error MAX_GAS_UNITS_BELOW_MIN_TRANSACTION_GAS_UNITS"`

-- `Error<411_LENGTH_REQUIRED>` - it may happen if you use outdated Aptos CLI version, it was fixed on `v0.3.7`
+- `Error<411_LENGTH_REQUIRED>` - it may happen if you use an outdated Aptos CLI version, it was fixed on `v0.3.7`

   `"Error": "API error: Faucet issue: 411 Length Required"`